 Do-It-Yourself Move is not always the least expensive choice.
 The first step is to compare the moving quotes and rates from moving service providers in your area.
 Then compare the quoted moving price with self-moving estimate.
 If professional moving companies will cost more, ask yourself if it's worth paying the extra cost to decrease in stress and hassle and save time.
 In some cases, you might find more efficient to hire professional movers.
 Depending on the time of year and your relocation needs, many moving companies will offer special rates just to keep the business running.
 This is where the big savings are.
 Take your time and shop around.
 Regardless of the option you choose, remember to reserve your moving services or rental truck well ahead to secure your moving date and time.
 But if you decide to move yourself, make sure to examine all the details.

 First of all, if you have any physical condition, then self-move is definitely not the way to go.
-If you are relocating a small amount of goods across town or across the state, probably the best option is to call your friends to help you pack and load the rental truck.
+If you are relocating a few goods across town or across the state, probably the best option is to call your friends to help you pack and load the rental truck.
 This is sometimes cheaper than hiring professional movers.
 However, you will be responsible for all the packing supplies, heavy lifting, packing and unpacking your belonging, loading and unloading the heavy furniture and appliances.
 Take into consideration the quantity and size of items that needs packing and moving.
 Remember that the self-move should be manageable within your time schedule.

 Here are some questions you should ask yourself before considering Do-It-Yourself Move: